NiryoRobotics/pyniryo/docs/index.rst

    :height: 400px
    :align: center

-   Niryo Ned
+   Ned

 Before getting started
 ----------------------------

-| If you haven’t already done so , make sure to learn about
+| If you haven’t already done so, make sure to learn about
  the ROS robot software by reading the |ros_doc|_.

 | This documentation also contains everything you need to